On the Road to War

 Daniel Ellsberg has written a solid and important book.
 Perhaps he had a chance to write a great one.
 This reader felt shortchanged at his refusal to examine many aspects of his life.
 Ellsberg, as noted, is 71; nobody over 70 should assume they have lots of time to write another memoir.

-Ellsberg’s prose occasionally evokes the work of an economics student with a paper on probability theory due in four hours and six pages unwritten.
+Ellsberg’s prose occasionally evokes the work of an economics student with a paper on probability theory due in four hours, with six pages still unwritten.
 Also, since the book is rife with government acronyms, it badly needs a glossary.
 It might also have benefited from better profiles of key figures with whom the author came in contact (Ellsberg apparently assumes that younger generations have read “The Best and the Brightest”).

 But the book offers useful perspective on large issues.
 And the timing is good.
 The risks of an Iraq invasion require candid examination and discussion, at a time when, as journalist Anthony Lewis writes, the Bush Administration is “the most secretive Washington has seen in years,” and when the press, as it tries to probe the complexities of war, is virtually accused of treason.
 Shades of Judge Murray I. Gurfein. ●